 Everything starts with a decision

 In November I made a decision.
 I am going to lose some weight.
-There was one month when I just had too many treats and not because I bought them, it’s because they were available at work.
+There was one month when I just had too many treats and it wasn’t because I bought them, it was because they were available at work.
 So I gained some weight.
 Despite all the cycling I do.

-It’s funny actually, because I actually thought that by cycling to work every day I will manage to lose weight but I didn’t really.
+It’s funny actually, because I actually thought that by cycling to work every day I would manage to lose weight but I didn’t really.
 Cycling actually gave me an excuse to eat more!
 I just thought, that’s OK, I can have this biscuit or this cake because I cycle every day anyway and I would use those calories.
-This thinking lead me to having too many treats over time which actually made me gain weight!
-I learnt my lesson now so never again.
+This thinking led me to having too many treats over time which actually resulted in gain weight!
+I’ve learnt my lesson now so never again.

-When I made a decision to lose weight I also made a decision to avoid too many sweet treats, possibly not have them at all.
+When I made the decision to lose weight I also made a decision to avoid too many sweet treats, possibly not have them at all.